Shishir-129/HealthSaathi/Readme.md

 ## ✨ Solution

-**HealthSathi** is an AI-powered medical triage web application that provides **instant symptom assessment** in **both Nepali and English**.
+**HealthSaathi** is an AI-powered medical triage web application that provides **instant symptom assessment** in **both Nepali and English**.
 Users describe their symptoms to our AI, receive a risk level (HIGH/MEDIUM/LOW), and get directions to the nearest health facility.

 **Key Benefits:**
 - ⚡ **Instant Access** — AI-powered triage 24/7 in 30 seconds